learn-academy-2023-foxtrot/full-stack-rails-foxy-instructors/README.md

     - create the `.html.erb` file which will be named after the method
     - use erb tags <% %> when you don't want to display the data stored in an instance variable
     - use erb tags <%= %> when you don't want to display the data stored in an instance variable

+## show
+- Allow a user to see more information about a single data entry
+  a) Controller
+    - method will be called show
+    - active record query will store one instance based on id param
+  b) Routes

+  c) Views
+    - to display all the attributes for each instance